LucasDesport/tiam-fr/docs/energy-sectors/supply/biofuels.md

 ## Biodiesel and bioethanol

 Table 1 and Table 2 display the technoeconomic characteristics of the processes biodiesel and bioethanol in TIAM-FR.
 The processes can be divided into two categories: biodiesel refineries and bioethanol refineries, fed with different types of biomass, whose global potentials and harvesting costs were established by (Kang, 2017).
 The biodiesel plants either work with a fast pyrolysis (FP) process or a Fischer-Tropsch (FT) process.
-In the cases when a CO<sub>2</sub> capture unit is set up, the efficiency can be improved to its maximum (see MAX label), hence the specification in the first columns of Table 2.
+In the cases when a CO<sub>2</sub> capture unit is set up, the efficiency can be improved to its maximum (MAX), hence the specification in the first columns of Table 2.

 Table 1: Technological characteristics of biorefineries generating biodiesel and bioethanol.
 All values are displayed per PJ of output biofuel
 | **Row Labels**                                                          | **CO<sub>2</sub> capture [kt]** | **Wheat [PJ]** | **Maize [PJ]** | **Crop starch [PJ]** | **Wood [PJ]** | **Logging residues [PJ]** | **Electricity [PJ]** | **Gas [PJ]** |